KILTprotocol/docs/docs/chain/collator.md

 ## Troubleshooting

-There are a few things that can checked to make sure everything is setup correctly.
+There are a few things that can be checked to make sure everything is set up correctly.

 If, from any network explorer, e.g., the one offered by PolkadotJS Apps, the collator's account is shown next to some of the blocks, then the collator is correctly producing blocks and getting rewarded for it.
 If the logs print the message that starts with a :gift: emoji it indicates that the collator setup is correct but that the blocks produced are not included by the relaychain.
 This typically signals some issues about the node hardware or connectivity.